3D Virtual Environments and Interdisciplinary Student Teams

 By David Griffin

-A recent study by Liaw et al. (2019) explored the design and use of a 3D VE to facilitate collaborative learning between healthcare students.
+A recent study by Liaw et al. (2019) explored the design and use of a 3D VE to support collaborative learning between healthcare students.
 According to the authors, this was the first study of its kind.
-A virtual hospital was created using Unity 5 virtual environment software (Unity Technologies, San Francisco, CA).
-Twenty-nine participants had the opportunity to partake in the study, inhabiting the virtual roles of healthcare staff (physicians, nurses, pharmacists etc.), patient and facilitator, from the comfort of their desk chair in a university computer laboratory.
-The virtual world and communication between participants were controlled by the facilitator.
-The simulation lasted for three days and the specific scenario consisted of a patient recovering after surgery.
-All healthcare workers could move around within the 3D VE and communicate with one another verbally via headsets and non-verbally using simple gestures such as waves and thumbs-up.
-During the scenario, they were required to address the caregiving and discharge needs of the patient.
-The patient could respond verbally to the healthcare staff.
+Using Unity 5 virtual environment software (Unity Technologies, San Francisco, CA), the team built a virtual hospital in which 29 participants took on the roles of healthcare staff, patient, and facilitator from a university computer laboratory.
+The three-day simulation focused on a patient recovering after surgery.
+Participants could move around the virtual space, communicate verbally through headsets, and use simple non-verbal gestures such as waves and thumbs-up.
+That made it possible to rehearse caregiving and discharge decisions in a setting that felt closer to practice than a classroom discussion.

-The findings from the study were fascinating and broadly positive.
-Almost 97% of participants reported feeling that the 3D VE helped them develop a well-performing team with other students.
-Nearly the same proportion reported that the 3D VE facilitated the development of good work relationships.
-More than two thirds of students said they would like to use the system frequently for practice and almost 97% reported feeling comfortable within the 3D VE.
-Some participants also found the anonymity afforded by their avatar to reduce their stress levels and allow them to think more clearly about the task at hand.
-This is supported by similar findings by Hammick and Lee (2014) who reported that VEs can help reduce social anxiety in learners.
+The findings were broadly positive.
+Almost 97% of participants reported that the 3D VE helped them develop a well-performing team with other students, and nearly the same proportion said it supported good working relationships.
+More than two thirds said they would like to use the system frequently for practice, while almost 97% reported feeling comfortable in the environment.
+Some participants also found that the relative anonymity of an avatar reduced stress and helped them think more clearly about the task.
+Hammick and Lee (2014) report a similar benefit, suggesting virtual environments can reduce social anxiety in some learners.

 References: